brucou/movie-search-app/article/article.md

 precisely **Mealy machines** or **state transducers**) are a way to write the reactive function, so that it is amenable to **formal reasoning**, and **visualization**.
 It does so by segregating the pieces of state which are involved in control (duely referred to as control states) from the rest of the application state.
-Here is an alternative `event-state-action` mapping for our movie search application :
+Here is an alternative `event-state-action` mapping for our movie search application:

 | | State| Event| Action | New state | |
 |-----|:-----:|:-----|-----:|:-----:|:-----|